 It was then on to Baltimore for a quick stop at my aunt’s house and a long-awaited shower.
 We both had been to D.C. so we skipped town to Philadelphia for one of the best bar scenes there is in sports.

 As a big-time Eagles fan I was already stoked enough to see Lincoln Financial Field in person but what took it to the next level was Xfinity Live located in the Wells Fargo Complex.
 If sports are your thing, this is a go-to destination whether you are a Philly fan or not.
 It is the premier entertainment destination with a total of five massive bars that are interconnected for the ultimate party experience.

 Rad Tip: If you happen to be in Philly during football season make sure to hit up Xfinity Live during or after the Eagles game.
 It gets NUTS..

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near California, USA using the map below!